codebreakdown/boxci-site/source/references/command_line_interface/index.html.markdown

     $ boxci test -v

-For details on other options you can set for test runs run the following
+For details on other options you can set for test runs, run the following
 command:

     $ boxci help test